Canada's Trudeau under growing pressure to get NAFTA deal done

 The two sides are far apart in some areas and Trudeau says his Liberal government will walk away if necessary.

-Signs are growing that hitherto solid domestic support for Ottawa’s stance is starting to fray amid fears of the potential economic damage.
-The United States takes 75 percent of Canada’s exports and President Donald Trump is threatening to impose tariffs on autos.
+Signs are growing that hitherto solid domestic support for Ottawa’s stance is fraying amid fears of the potential economic damage.
+The United States takes 75 percent of Canada’s goods exports and President Donald Trump is threatening to impose tariffs on autos.

-Freeland defended Ottawa’s stance on Tuesday, telling reporters “any negotiator who goes into a negotiation believing that he or she must get a deal at any price ... (will) be forced to pay the maximum price for that deal.”
+Freeland defended Ottawa’s stance on Tuesday, saying “any negotiator who goes into a negotiation believing that he or she must get a deal at any price ... (will) be forced to pay the maximum price for that deal.”

 That approach though is starting to worry some.